timpal0l/sts-benchmark-swedish/README.md

 from several domains and genres, annotated by crowdsourcing.
 See papers by Agirre et al. (2012; 2013; 2014; 2015; 2016; 2017).

-#Current version (2020/09/07):
+## Version 1.0 (2020/09/07):
-1.0 - Translated using Googles NMT API (No correction of potential translation errors)
+Translated using Googles NMT API (No human correction of potential translation errors)